|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 The second book from James Bradley, co-author of Flags of Our Fathers, this new book deals with aviators of the Pacific War.
 The main focus of the book revolves around three topics: the backdrop of why the Pacific war was so brutal and cruel, the emergence of the 'Flyboys' as the most important force in the war, and the history of a small, largely unknown island called Chichi Jima.

 Backdrop of Brutality

 Their missions were dangerous, from the hazards of carrier flying, not to mention the enemy.
-For America flyboys became the macho frontline that arguably the entire war revolved around, from early strikes like the Dolittle raid, to the eventual delivery of the Atomic bombs, were all accomplished with aviators, not battleships or foot soldiers like previous wars.
+America flyboys became the front line that arguably the entire war revolved around, from early strikes like the Dolittle Raid, to the eventual delivery of the Atomic bombs, were accomplished with aviators, not battleships or foot soldiers.
 For the Japanese, flyboys were hated, and when captured brutality and violence against them were assured.

-Bradley interviews and researches a multitude of pilots, from some of the most famous, like Jimmy Dollittle, to future US president George H. W. Bush, as well as numerous ordinary gunners, radio operators and pilots.
+Bradley interviews and researches a multitude of pilots, from some of the most famous, like Jimmy Dollittle, Lt(jg) George H. W. Bush, as well as numerous ordinary pilot, gunners and crewmen.
 Each of their stories will be linked to one location, a small island named Chi Chi Jima.

 Chi Chi Jima

 of the horrible truths of war, and the power of a good historian to

 make the past come alive.
 As Bradley concludes, the reader is left to

 ponder, if George Bush, (also shot down off Chi Chi Jima, but rescued)